DosesofMimoSaas/Techinical-Writing/README.md

 # Techinical-Writing
-This shows different examples of technical writings I've worked on.
+This shows different style of technical writings